microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mutualtlsoauthconfiguration-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the specified [mutualTlsOauthConfiguration](../resources/mutualtlsoauthconfiguration.md) resource.
+Update the specified [mutualTlsOauthConfiguration](../resources/mutualtlsoauthconfiguration.md) resource.

-The only two properties that can be updated via patch are:

-- displayName
-- certificateAuthorities
+You can only use the following two properties you update a **mutualTlsOauthConfiguration** resource: **displayName**, **certificateAuthorities**.

-If you want to update a subset of items in the certificate list, you want to first get the whole list, make your modifications, and repost the entire contents of the certficateAuthorities attribute list.
+If you want to update a subset of items in the certificate list, you should first get the entire list, make your modifications, and then repost the entire contents of the **certificateAuthorities** attribute list.

 ## Permissions